CORUS ENTERTAINMENT ANNOUNCES FISCAL 2022 FIRST QUARTER RESULTS

 - Free cash flow(1) of $80.0 million for the quarter

 TORONTO, Jan.
-13, 2022 /PRNewswire/ - CJR announced its first quarter financial results today.
+13, 2022 /CNW/ - CJR announced its first quarter financial results today.

 "We have delivered a strong start to the year with impressive double-digit revenue growth and notable free cash flow," said Doug Murphy, President and Chief Executive Officer.
 "Television revenue in Q1 surpassed pre-pandemic levels, benefiting from Global TV's winning Fall schedule and robust advertising demand.
 Importantly, we have demonstrated that the 're-aggregation of our channels business on streaming platforms' offers long-term resiliency and growth potential, with yet another quarter of streaming subscriber additions and the planned expansion of STACKTV onto Rogers Ignite TV and SmartStream platforms.
 Additionally, we are confident in the future growth opportunities we see in digital video and our owned content business.
 Accordingly, we have bolstered our balanced capital allocation strategy with the addition of a normal course issuer bid program to complement our attractive dividend."